igathui/bookmebyloop/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Reflections

+The scope of this application was too ambitious for the allotted time during the Hackathon.
+As a result, this repository represents a working concept and prototype rather than a fully polished product.
+Key features and improvements remain as future work.

 ## Learn More